dotnet/AspNetDocs/aspnet/web-forms/overview/deployment/deploying-web-applications-in-enterprise-scenarios/application-lifecycle-management-from-development-to-production.md

 > The topic is designed to provide a high-level overview for a [series of tutorials](deploying-web-applications-in-enterprise-scenarios.md) on web deployment in the enterprise.
 Don't worry if you're not familiar with some of the concepts described here&#x2014;the tutorials that follow provide detailed information on all of these tasks and techniques.
 >
 > > [!NOTE]
-> > Forthe sake of simplicity, this topic doesn't discuss updating databases as part of the deployment process.
+> > For the sake of simplicity, this topic doesn't discuss updating databases as part of the deployment process.
 However, making incremental updates to databases features is a requirement of many enterprise deployment scenarios, and you can find guidance on how to accomplish this later in this tutorial series.
 For more information, see [Deploying Database Projects](../web-deployment-in-the-enterprise/deploying-database-projects.md).

 ## Overview